 An automated script within each clinician’s virtual desktop that performed the lookup and returned results for the clinician to review, interpret and act on.

-Reduced the administrative burden on clinicians by a hundredfold, thereby creating more time to interact and care for the patient.
+Reduced the administrative burden on clinicians by a hundredfold, thereby creating more time to care for the patient.

 Educated our client’s IT team on a new innovation that they could apply to future use cases.

 Recent California state legislation requires that all prescribing clinicians perform a lookup on the state CURES database prior to prescribing or administering a controlled substance.
 This was problematic for the client because it resulted in creating inefficiency in the clinicians’ workflow (due to an additional step, multiple clicks outside of the medical record, as well as frequently forgotten CURES database login information).
 Additionally, if the clinician did not perform the lookup, they were at risk of losing their license.

 A $13B health system wanted to protect its clinicians and approached e360 to come up with a user-friendly, automated solution that would facilitate compliance with the legislation.

 e360’s automation consultants initiated the engagement with a discovery process.
 They reviewed the legislation’s requirements, the CURES database and lookup process, and the clinician’s workflow.
 The latter piece revealed the need to create a mobile-friendly solution based on the fact that clinicians traveled between facilities and offices, and would need to access the tool from all locations.